wyrmworkspublishing/free5e/en-US/Conductors_Companion/A_Appendix/A4_Sample_Adventure/The_Night_Blade/Night_Blade_Locations.md

 He also gains the following ability from Nightculler:

 > **Night’s Veil (1/Day).**
+> <mark>Gardren can cast darkness centered on a point he can pinpoint within 30 feet.</mark>

 Gardren fights strategically, using his darkness ability to divide enemies or retreat.
 He commands from the battle’s edge, relying on lieutenants to engage first.